A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Related Work

 \subsection{PEFT Methods on Software Engineering Tasks}

-Several studies have evaluated PEFT methods on various SE tasks.
+Several studies have evaluated PEFT methods on various Software Engineering (SE) tasks.
 Wang \textit{et al.} \cite{wang2023one} fine-tuned UniXcoder and CodeT5 by inserting the parameter-efficient structure adapter for code search and summarization.
 According to their results, adapter tuning has shown effectiveness in cross-lingual and low-resource scenarios, surpassing full fine-tuning and effectively mitigating catastrophic forgetting.
 Liu \textit{et al.} \cite{liu2023empirical} carried out experiments by fine-tuning code models with adapter, prefix tuning, LoRA, and MHM \cite{he2022towards} on both the code understanding task and code generation task.
 Their findings indicate that adapter tuning and LoRA can achieve promising performance on these two SE tasks with reduced training costs and memory requirements.
 Liu \textit{et al.} \cite{liu2024delving} examined whether adapter tuning and LoRA can perform well on code-change-related tasks, specially just-in-time defect prediction and commit message generation.
 Their study demonstrates that PEFT methods can serve as a powerful alternative to full fine-tuning for dynamic code comprehension.
 Weyssow \textit{et al.} \cite{weyssow2023exploring} compared PEFT methods, including prompt tuning and others, with In-Context Learning (ICL) in terms of code generation.
-Their investigation reveals the superiority of PEFT over ICL and highlights the potential opportunities of tuning LLMs in diverse software engineering scenarios.
+Their investigation reveals the superiority of PEFT over ICL and highlights the potential opportunities of tuning LLMs in diverse SE scenarios.
 Li \textit{et al.} \cite{li2024comprehensive} created an instruction dataset of Automated Program Repair (APR) using prompt engineering.
 They employed this dataset to fine-tune four LLMs using four different PEFT methods.
 The results show that $(IA)^3$ achieves the highest fixing ability compared to prompt tuning, prefix tuning, and LoRA.

-These studies focus on evaluating PEFT methods across a range of software engineering tasks, such as code summarization and code generation.
-Compared to their works, our work pays specific attention to a binary classification task, aiming to assess the effectiveness of LLMs with PEFT methods in identifying different types of code smells.
+These studies focus on evaluating PEFT methods across a range of SE tasks, primarily at the method level.
+Compared to their works, our work specifically targets the task of code smell detection, which, to the best of our knowledge, has not been studied before.
+Additionally, our work further explores the capacity of LLMs on class-level code understanding, thereby addressing a significant gap in existing research.